-Human Rights, Equality, Migrants, Travellers and Roma
+Human Rights, Equality, Migrants, Travellers, and Roma

-- All local state agencies and public bodies Implement the Public Sector Positive Duty across all services and provide training on the Positive Duty, equality and diversity for staff in line with their obligations under the Irish Human Rights and Equality Commission Act 201411; - International Human Rights Treaties are recognised and endorsed locally such as CERD12, CEDAW13, UNCRC14 and CRPD15; - Equality proofing processes are developed and implemented in relation to all public services and local policy; - Staff employed to promote social inclusion within state agencies and or public bodies have a background in and commitment to social inclusion and equality;

-- A calendar of annual human rights days and events be produced and supported by Galway City Council; - A Galway City Inter-Agency Group Against Racism be established and clear messages should emanate from public and community bodies that Galway City opposes racism.
-The inter-agency group should support the monitoring of racist incidents in Galway City through the promotion of the European Network Against Racism Irelands racist incident reporting system iReport16; - The system of direct provision17 for asylum seekers and enforced deportations be ended; - A system of supports be established for those transitioning from direct provision to the community;18 - Supports and structures are established to ensure that migrants, refugees and those from minority ethnic communities have a real say in the development of responses to realise their rights. - An autonomous Galway City refugee and migrant project is established and funded to advance the rights of migrants, asylum seekers and refugees in the city; - The Galway Traveller Accommodation Plan is implemented and the Galway Traveller Interagency Group re-convened as a matter of priority; - Full and adequate resources for frontline services for women experiencing violence are provided.
+- All local state agencies and public bodies Implement the Public Sector Positive Duty across all services and provide training on the Positive Duty, equality, and diversity for staff in line with their obligations under the Irish Human Rights and Equality Commission Act 20145. - The Galway City Civil Society Panel is recognised and resourced as a key stakeholder in supporting the implementation of the duty amongst public bodies in the city. - Public sector bodies in the city receive human rights education and training. - A calendar of annual human rights days and events be produced and supported by Galway City Council. - International Human Rights Treaties are recognised and endorsed locally such as CERD6, CEDAW7, UNCRC8 and CRPD9. - Equality proofing processes are developed and implemented in relation to all public services and local policy. - Staff employed to promote social inclusion within state agencies and or public bodies have a background in and commitment to social inclusion and equality and undertake intercultural training. - Galway Communities against Racism and Discrimination is recognised, resourced, and supported. - A Social Inclusion Officer be appointed to Galway City Council. - Inclusive facilities are developed including gender neutral facilities to support the engagement of minority communities, and those with accessibility needs in sports, recreation, and public life. - The system of direct provision for asylum seekers and enforced deportations be ended as set out in the White Paper on ending Direct Provision in recognition of the severe impact it has on inclusion, access to education, employment, and wellbeing of those in that system. - Regular inspections of direct provision and accommodation centres for people seeking asylum and for those with refugee status are undertaken to ensure adherence to standards and health and safety for residents. - A system of supports be established for those transitioning from direct provision to the community.10 - Supports and structures are established to ensure that the voices of Travellers, migrants, refugees, and those from minority ethnic communities are central to the development of responses to realise their rights. - An autonomous Galway City Refugee and Migrant Project is established and funded to advance the rights of migrants, asylum seekers, refugees in the city. - The Galway Traveller Accommodation Plan is implemented. - Full and adequate resources for frontline services for women experiencing violence are provided. - Additional resources allocated for gender-based violence services are mainstreamed.